National Statistics

 National Residential StatisticsNational Residential StatisticsNational Residential StatisticsNational Residential StatisticsNational Residential StatisticsNational Residential Statistics

-Ottawa, ON December 15 2025 The number of home sales recorded over Canadian MLS® Systems declined 0.6% on a month-over-month basis in November 2025, still well above April levels but mostly unchanged since July.
+Ottawa, ON February 18, 2026 – The number of home sales recorded over Canadian MLS® Systems fell 5.8% on a month-over-month basis in January 2026.
 (Chart A)

-• The number of newly listed properties declined 1.6% on a month-over-month basis.
+• The number of newly listed properties jumped 7.3% on a month-over-month basis.

-• The actual (not seasonally adjusted) national average sale price was down 2% on a year-over-year basis.
+• The actual (not seasonally adjusted) national average sale price dipped 2.6% on a year-over-year basis in January 2026.

 Chart of interest A